rcpch/digital-growth-charts-server/docs/integrator/client-specification.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman
 ---

-# Client Specification

-In this document we have tried to collect together as much detail as could, about the exact specification that the Digital Growth Charts Project Board have mandated for Digital Growth Charts.
-Much of the specification is also in common with the preceding paper growth charts, since we aimed for clinicians to have automatic familiarity with the Digital version.
+In this document we have collected together the exact specification that the Digital Growth Charts Project Board have mandated for Digital Growth Charts.
+Much of the specification is also inherited from the preceding paper growth charts, since we aimed for clinicians to have automatic familiarity with the digital version.

 ## Background

-!!! warning
+!!! warning "A safe and familiar Client User Interface is a requirement of the Licensing Agreement"
     **A requirement of the licence for the API is that any charts rendered must meet these standards as agreed by the Digital Growth Charts Project Board.
 A large amount of documentation has been produced to guide the clinically safe design and rendering of UK growth charts.**

 !!! tip "Implementation support service"